Matt49/e2/peer-review.md

 __session_start__
 This function starts a new session or resumes an existing session which allows one to store a variable between page loads

+__array_push__
+This function pushes one of more elements onto the end of an array.

+__header__
+Sends a raw html header according to php.net.
+Redirects one to another web page in plain speak.

+__rand__
+Generates random integers.
+It takes minimum and maximum arguments, or parameters.

 ### Are there any parts of the code that you found interesting or taught you something new?
 Lines 28-48 in the process file are impressively effective.
-They collapse quite a bit of functionality into one "if, else" statement.
+They collapse quite a bit of functionality into one "if else" statement.
 I also like the use of the "for each" loop to say both the guess and whether the target number is higher or lower in lines 85-88 of the index file.

 ### Are there any parts of the code that you don't understand?